 2006 – 2010: Bc in Applied Informatics, University of Economics in Prague

-2012 – present: Researcher at the Department of General and Experimental Psychology, LMU, Munich.
+2012 – 2018: Researcher at the Department of General and Experimental Psychology, LMU, Munich.

 2011 – 2012: Research project at the Institute of Chemical Technology Prague (EEG recording and analysis)